-- 5.6.1 Consider developing a community energy plan that includes targets and actions for reducing GHG emissions from buildings, infrastructure, transportation and waste. - 5.6.2 Consider working with senior governments and other agencies and individuals to increase the community's climate resilience by researching local risks and vulnerability, identifying actions that increase resilience to impacts, and managing development to support resilience as new data becomes available. - 5.6.3 Continue to promote the reduction of community greenhouse gas emissions through compact land use patterns such as walkable and complete commercial centres. - 5.6.4 Continue to promote the reduction of community greenhouse gas emissions through transit-oriented development. - 5.6.5 Continue to promote the reduction of community greenhouse gas emissions through networks and amenities for cyclists, pedestrians and other forms of personal mobility.
+- 5.6.1 Consider developing a community energy plan that includes targets and actions for reducing GHG emissions from buildings, infrastructure, transportation and waste. - other agencies and individuals to increase the community's climate resilience by researching local risks and vulnerability, identifying actions that increase resilience to impacts, and managing development to support resilience as new data becomes available. - 5.6.3 Continue to promote the reduction of community greenhouse gas emissions through compact land use patterns such as walkable and complete commercial centres. - 5.6.4 Continue to promote the reduction of community greenhouse gas emissions through transit-oriented development. - 5.6.5 Continue to promote the reduction of community greenhouse gas emissions through networks and amenities for cyclists, pedestrians and other forms of personal mobility.